wso2/docs-is/en/includes/concepts/customer-iam.md

 ## On-board business customers and partners

 Just as you allow your B2C consumers to self-sign up for your application, you can extend the same capability to business customers and partners.
-Achieve this by integrating Asgardeo Organization APIs into your business customer and partner-facing applications, whether developed in-house or using bespoke solutions like CMS or ERP systems.
-Asgardeo provides flexibility to map any complex business organization with complex hierarchies and manage their interactions and bounders.
+Achieve this by integrating {{product_name}} Organization APIs into your business customer and partner-facing applications, whether developed in-house or using bespoke solutions like CMS or ERP systems. {{product_name}} provides flexibility to map any complex business organization with complex hierarchies and manage their interactions and bounders.

 !!! tip

-    Download and explore the Postman collection to better understand how to integrate [Asgardeo Organization APIs]({{base_path}}/apis/organization-apis/) with your application.
+    Download and explore the Postman collection to better understand how to integrate [{{product_name}} Organization APIs]({{base_path}}/apis/organization-apis/) with your application.

-In cases where you need more control over the onboarding process and prefer to initiate it yourself, you can integrate [Asgardeo organization APIs]({{base_path}}/apis/organization-apis/) with your existing business customer and partner management applications.
+In cases where you need more control over the onboarding process and prefer to initiate it yourself, you can integrate [{{product_name}} organization APIs]({{base_path}}/apis/organization-apis/) with your existing business customer and partner management applications.

-If you don’t have dedicated onboarding applications to integrate with [Asgardeo Organization APIs]({{base_path}}/apis/organization-apis/), you can simply use the Asgardeo console to initiate the onboarding process and invite your business customers and partners.
+If you don’t have dedicated onboarding applications to integrate with [{{product_name}} Organization APIs]({{base_path}}/apis/organization-apis/), you can simply use the {{product_name}} console to initiate the onboarding process and invite your business customers and partners.

 ## Delegate administrative tasks